 Payback period matters because it determines how fast you can reinvest acquisition spend.
 Short payback periods compound — each cohort of customers funds the next campaign.
 Long payback periods create cash flow risk, especially when ad costs spike or a channel underperforms.

 Group buying attacks both sides of the ratio simultaneously.
-On the CAC side, customers acquired through friend referrals cost 50–70% less than paid acquisition — and in group buying models, the acquisition cost for referred friends approaches zero since existing customers do the marketing.
+On the CAC side, customers acquired through friend referrals cost 50–70% less than paid acquisition according to HubSpot's State of Marketing data — and in group buying models, the acquisition cost for referred friends approaches zero since existing customers do the marketing.
 On the CLV side, socially acquired customers show higher retention because they are connected to your brand through real relationships, not just ads.
+Shopify's retention research confirms that referred customers have 16–25% higher lifetime value than ad-acquired ones.

 Farabiulder's group buying campaigns improve your ratio by reducing CAC by up to 40% while increasing customer lifetime value through social connections.